Victor Martins

-Victor Martins (/fr/; born 16 June 2001) is a French racing driver who competes in the FIA Formula 2 Championship for ART Grand Prix as part of the Williams Driver Academy.
+Victor Martins (/fr/; born 16 June 2001) is a French racing driver who competes in the FIA World Endurance Championship for the Alpine Endurance Team.
+He also serves as the test and development driver for Williams in Formula One.

-A former member of the Alpine Academy and a member of the Williams Driver Academy since 2025, he won the 2020 Formula Renault Eurocup and the 2022 FIA Formula 3 Championship, and was the 2023 recipient of the Anthoine Hubert Award by virtue of finishing as top rookie in Formula 2.
+A former member of the Alpine Academy, Martins won the 2020 Formula Renault Eurocup and the 2022 FIA Formula 3 Championship.
+He spent three years in Formula 2 from to with ART Grand Prix, where he was the 2023 recipient of the Anthoine Hubert Award by virtue of finishing as top rookie.

-Career
+Junior racing career

 Karting

-Born in Quincy-sous-Sénart to a French mother and a Portuguese father, Martins began karting in 2013 after a spell in gymnastics in which he became French gymnastics champion at the age of 10.
+Born in Quincy-sous-Sénart to a French mother and a Portuguese father, Martins began karting in 2013 after a spell in gymnastics in which he became French gymnastics champion at the age of ten.
 In 2016, he went on to win the CIK-FIA Junior World Karting Championship title in dominant fashion, leading pundits to liken Martins to Stoffel Vandoorne.
 In December 2016, Motorsport.com listed Martins as one of the ten karting drivers to look out for, ranking him second to Logan Sargeant.
 Throughout his karting career, Martins won many other major competitions.